 I’m currently on the Autoimmune Protocol, a nutrient-rich elimination diet that removes foods that irritate the gut, cause gut imbalance and activate the immune system.
-You can read more about the protocol and why I’m doing this here.

 It’s a good thing I was born a girl, otherwise I’d be a drag queen.
 (Dolly Parton)

 I really have become the queen of the breakfast hash.
 Seriously…

 To understand why breakfast hash has become such a big deal here at my place, you kind of have to get that all the usual culprits are off the breakfast menu on the AIP.
 No cereal – not even my favourite grain-free granola.
 No toast – not even the gluten-free kind.
 No eggs – at least until they’re successfully reintroduced.
 No tomatoes – they’re a nightshade.
 The good news? – bacon is still on the menu!
 And, so is avocado!

 I think breakfast is the biggest mind shift required on the autoimmune protocol.
 I can’t really put my finger on exactly why that is? – Perhaps because we have been indoctrinated into believing that breakfast must consist of different foods to our other meals?

 Well, if you want to eat breakfast while on the AIP, you definitely need to get over the need for cereal and toast, ‘toot sweet’.
 And, one of the logical solutions to this wee problem is hash.

 Not only does hash meet all the AIP requirements, but it also happens to taste GREAT and it’s the best way I know to use up all the leftovers in my fridge.